Lumi-supercomputer/Getting_Started_with_AI_workshop/05_Running_containers_on_LUMI/index.md

 ## Hands-on exercises

-1. Run the `Hello_LUMI_GPU_World.py` Python script using the LUMI PyTorch container on:
+1. Run the `Hello_LUMI_GPU_World.py` Python script using one of the LUMI PyTorch containers on:
    * A LUMI login node
    * A LUMI-G compute node

 2. Pick a container from [Docker Hub](https://hub.docker.com/) and pull it to LUMI using Singularity.
 Make sure the Singularity cache is not filling up your home folder (hint: see https://docs.lumi-supercomputer.eu/software/containers/singularity/#pulling-container-images-from-a-registry)

-3. Open an interactive Python interpreter in the LUMI TensorFlow+Horovod container and (successfully) `import horovod.tensorflow`.
+3. Open an interactive Python interpreter in the LUMI TensorFlow+Horovod container and (successfully) `import horovod.tensorflow`

 Suggested solutions to the exercises are given in `05_exercise_solutions.md`.